-I am a lecturer and associate concentration advisor in the Department of Human Evolutionary Biology at Harvard University.
-My research uses dental anatomy, development, and chemistry to investigate how past environments have shaped human behavior and over time.
-My broader interest includes the relationship between climate and evolution, particularly among human ancestors in Africa over the past five million years.
+I am a lecturer in the Department of Human Evolutionary Biology at Harvard University.
+My research uses dental anatomy, development, and chemistry to investigate how past environments have shaped human behavior and evolution over time.
+My broader interests include the relationship between climate and evolution on a variety of scales, with a particular on human ancestors in Africa.

 Prior to my lectureship at Harvard I worked as a postdoctoral research fellow at the Forsyth Institute in Cambridge, a medical and dental nonprofit that has pioneered research into dental health and development for over a century.
 My work included study of the genetics and proteomics of tooth formation, and tools by which teeth can be turned into diagnostic indicators of childhood exposure to pollutants in contemporary and ancient populations.